Upcoming Application Deadlines

 Los Angeles CA 90032 USA

 * MS Information Systems and MS Business Analytics are considered as STEM program.
 STEM (Science, Technology, Engineering, and Mathematics) degrees are in high demand worldwide.
 For international students, obtaining a STEM degree at our University qualifies students who have F-1 visas to potentially have their 12-month OPT extended by 24 months.
 For all STEM graduates, a promising career awaits with this valuable degree.

-The Cal State LA Veterans Resource Center (VRC) strives to help veteran and active duty students navigate the certification process, make a seamless transition to university life, support their success on campus, and prepare them to reach their career and life goals.
+The Cal State LA Veterans Resource Center (VRC) strives to help veterans and active duty students navigate the certification process, make a seamless transition to university life, support their success on campus, and prepare them to reach their career and life goals.
 For more information, visit the Veterans Resource Center webpage, or contact the VRC at (323) 343-5080, or via email at [email protected].